 Escape the bustle of life and rejuvenate in tranquility, nestled in some of the beautiful villages of Belize.
 From picturesque views to fun festivals, visiting these villages is worth having on your travel Belize bucket list.
 No matter where you are in Belize, a relaxing getaway is always waiting for you!

 Here are five breathtaking villages you must visit in Belize:

-San Jose Succotz.
 Embrace nature as you walk along the still waters of the Mopan River in San Jose Succotz Village.
 The vibrant colors from the artisan stalls welcome you as you get on to the hand-cranked ferry to explore the wondrous Maya Temple, Xunantunich.
 Go canoeing, horseback riding, or tubing when experiencing the Maya community celebrating their patron saint at the San Jose Succotz Festival.
-Be immersed in the colorful Hog Head Dance or taste the deliciousness of authentic Succotz dishes such as tamales or bollos.
+Bask in the colorful Hog Head Dance or taste the deliciousness of authentic Succotz dishes such as tamales or bollos.
 Explore this adventure destination when in the Cayo District!